berkeley-biosense/indra-server/readme.md

 to run, `npm start`

-for tests, refer to the [e2e test suite](http://github.com/testing-suite)
+to test, `npm test` (note, you have to ctrl-C after the last test runs)